LispCookbook/cl-cookbook/hashes.md

 ##Creating a Hash Table

-Hash Tables are created using the function [`MAKE-HASH-TABLE`](http://www.lispworks.com/documentation/HyperSpec/Body/f_mk_has.htm).
+Hash Tables are created using the function [`make-hash-table`](http://www.lispworks.com/documentation/HyperSpec/Body/f_mk_has.htm).
 It has no required argument.
-Its most used optional keyword argument is `:TEST`, specifying the function used to test the equality of keys.
+Its most used optional keyword argument is `:test`, specifying the function used to test the equality of keys.

 <a name="get"></a>

 ##Getting a value from a Hash Table

-The function [`GETHASH`](http://www.lispworks.com/documentation/HyperSpec/Body/f_gethas.htm) takes two required arguments: a key and a hash table.
+The function [`gethash`](http://www.lispworks.com/documentation/HyperSpec/Body/f_gethas.htm) takes two required arguments: a key and a hash table.
 It returns two values: the value corresponding to the key in the hash table (or NIL if not found), and a boolean indicating whether the key was found in the table.
-That second value is necessary since NIL is a valid value in a key-value pair, so getting NIL as first value from <code>GETHASH</code> does not necessarily mean that the key was not found in the table.
+That second value is necessary since NIL is a valid value in a key-value pair, so getting NIL as first value from `gethash` does not necessarily mean that the key was not found in the table.

 <a name="add"></a>

 ##Adding an Element to a Hash Table

-If you want to add an element to a hash table, you can use `GETHASH`, the function to retrieve elements from the hash table, in conjunction with [`SETF`](http://www.lispworks.com/documentation/HyperSpec/Body/m_setf_.htm).
+If you want to add an element to a hash table, you can use `gethash`, the function to retrieve elements from the hash table, in conjunction with [`setf`](http://www.lispworks.com/documentation/HyperSpec/Body/m_setf_.htm).

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table))